asteenerson/Homework/3_Python/Readme.md

-Python Homework is located in python-challenge
+Python Homework is located in the python-challenge repository